keith/git-pile/README.md

   underlying `gh pr create` invocation
 - You can stack a PR using the `--onto` flag.
 For example: `git submitpr --onto head~2`
+- You can submit a PR targeting another base branch using the `--base` flag.
+For example: `git submitpr --base my-feature-branch`
 - If your GitHub repo supports auto-merge, you can pass `--merge-rebase`, `--merge-squash`, or `--merge` when creating the PR to enable auto-merge with the respective method.
 If enabling